 All that is left to do is cash your check.
 You do not even need to attend the closing for that.

 When you assign your position, you are like a lien on the property.
 There is nothing more for you to sign.
 You have to get paid off before the title can transfer, but your name never goes on title.

 Virtual Real Estate Investing On Rinse And Repeat

 Now, how would you like to flip a switch to automate this process from start to finish?

 With iFlip Real Estate, you’ll get instant access to push-button streams of sellers, buyers and birddog leads, fully upgraded SEO-optimized website templates, an automated offer blaster to submit more offers and more.
 Go here to learn more and access this system today.

 That’s my Complete Guide To Virtual Real Estate Investing…From Your Kitchen Table (With No Money, Credit or Experience).
 I just taught you everything you need to know to start making money in real estate virtually.

 If you run into any problems… just remember… you are working with motivated sellers AND motivated cash buyers.
 They are usually grateful for your service and are unlikely to have a problem with you letting them know this is your first deal.
 It’s OK to get back to them later if you don’t know the answer to one of their questions during any of the steps outlined above.

 If you have any questions for me… please leave a comment below.
 I answer them personally and truly appreciate your feedback.

 P.S.
 Looking for a hands-on training experience to become a successful virtual wholesaling investor in 2022?
-Then you need to join me for my 2-day Virtual Wholesaling Academy where I’ll take you step-by-step through the process of finding and landing deals in any market across the U.S. LIVE!
+Then you need to join me for my upcoming Real Estate Wealth Summit where I’ll take you step-by-step through the process of finding and landing deals in any market across the U.S. LIVE!
 Click here to join me!